Top 6 Equip Spells in Yu-Gi-Oh

-Any duelist worth their Blue-Eyes knows that players construct their deck with a combination of monster, Spell, and Trap cards.
-Each of these broad categories contains specific members, like Equip Spells—cards that attach to and strengthen a monster.
+Any duelist knows that players construct their deck with a combination of monster, Spell, and Trap cards.
+Each of these broad categories contain specific members, like Equip Spells—cards that attach to and strengthen a monster.

 Equips target a face-up monster on the field and add special properties to them.
 Some simply bolster a monster's Attack, but others have more diverse effects.
 However, not all accessories are created equal, so let's get to it and examine the six best Equip Spells!

 Admittedly, Autonomous Action Unit involves chance and demands 1500 Life Points to activate—quite a chunk from your starting 8000.
 Once paid, you select a monster in your opponent's Graveyard and summon it to your field, turning your opponent's creatures against them!

 While on the field, Action Unit remains equipped to the monster, and if the Spell leaves the field, the monster will be destroyed, so be wary of Spell-removals.
 In short, Autonomous Action Unit requires a moderate price, relies on your opponent having strong monsters in their Graveyard, and adds an extra way to destroy the monster, but it's a fast way to summon a potent monster.